2022–23 BBL-Pokal

 The 2022–23 BBL-Pokal was the 56th season of the BBL-Pokal, the domestic cup competition of the Basketball Bundesliga (BBL).

 Bayern Munich defeated Baskets Oldenburg in the final for their fourth title.

 Participants

 The sixteen highest placed teams from the 2021–22 Basketball Bundesliga, without the relegated teams and promoted teams, qualified for the tournament.

 Standings

 Round of 16

 The games took place between 15 and 17 October 2022.

-Quarterfinals
+Quarter-finals

 The draw was held on 17 October 2022.
 The games took place on 3 and 4 December 2022.

 Final four

 The draw was held on 4 December 2022.
 The games took place on 18 and 19 February 2023.